Communications on Pure & Applied Analysis

 In cases of suspected or alleged misconduct, we will follow COPE standards and practices and may seek advice from the COPE forum if needed.

-Any concerns should be addressed to the editorial office at email@example.com.
+Any concerns should be addressed to the Communications office at firstname.lastname@example.org.

 1. ETHICAL EXPECTATIONS

 - Act in a balanced, objective and fair way while carrying out expected duties without discrimination on grounds of gender, sexual orientation, religious or political beliefs, ethnic or geographical origin of the authors.